 (Once an existing Dynamics GP 2018 customer installs the new release in October 2019 or applies the 2019 November/December year end update, then they too are on the Modern Lifecycle)

 I know what you are thinking, this is easier said than done 'stay current'.
 We are a large customer, we have many ISV (3rd party) solutions, we cannot be down, testing needs to be done, etc, the excuses and list is endless.
 Over the years, you ask any partner that does updates, it has gotten way easier, today all they do is install the update, push a button and let it run right?
 We have come a long way with our updates and due to the stage of life GP is in, we are not making large architecture changes as we did 10 years ago.
 This equates to easier updates, less failures and simpler for our customers to apply.
 I'm not in any way trying to down play an update, there are System Requirements, SQL versions, Operating systems, etc, but you get my drift in general, gone are the days of the grueling updates we all used to know.
+None of the updates will be automatically installed for you.
+You still have a choice and that is key.
+You determine when and if you install an update.

 Did you know over 80 percent (probably higher) of our customers have at least 1 3rd party product they use in conjunction with Dynamics GP.
 Our community and Dynamics GP add on solutions are endless to help our customers get the best product ever.
 Over the years, these solution providers too have changed and release much faster then before.
 Most providers I know release at least 30 days after us, if not sooner.
 All these providers receive an early (ISV drop) to make sure their code is compliant with our changes, then they too can turn the release quick.